Far West, Missouri: Aftermath and Far West today

 Far West became a ghost town soon after the departure of most of the church population.
-The county seat was moved to Kingston, Missouri and many of the log houses in Far West were relocated.
-John Whitmer continued to live in the nearly empty town, where he owned a large farm.
+The county seat was moved to Kingston, Missouri, and many of the log houses in Far West were relocated.
+John Whitmer, having left the church, decided to remain in Far West and paid reduced prices for the properties of the fleeing Saints, cobbling together a large farm there.

 The Church of Jesus Christ of Latter-day Saints purchased the temple site and some of the surrounding area in 1909.
 Since then, Far West has been maintained as a historic site.
 It is located 7 mi south of U.S. Route 36 on Missouri Route D. The site includes the cornerstones of the planned temple, each encased in glass, and a monument to the early settlers that was dedicated in 1968.
 The church also honors the Far West legacy in the name of a ward located in Cameron and, since 2015, a stake centered in Gallatin.

-Community of Christ, formerly known as the Reorganized Church of Jesus Christ of Latter Day Saints, has a congregation that meets in Far West, across the street from the historic site.
+Community of Christ, formerly known as the Reorganized Church of Jesus Christ of Latter Day Saints, owns and uses a chapel across the road from the historic site.

-In 2004 construction began on a historic village adjacent to the temple site.
-It is operated by the Far West Historical Society to accommodate and increase tourism.
-The Country Store has been in operation since 2006.

 In May 2012, The Church of Jesus Christ of Latter-day Saints confirmed that it purchased 6000 acre of Missouri farmland and three historical sites from Community of Christ, including land around Far West.